INIT: Initialization Page

 - Default tropopause altitude is 36 090 ft.

 - Can be modified up to 60 000 ft maximum.

 Learn more here: Tropopause

 This page is used to initialize the gross weight and center of gravity of the aircraft before starting the engines.

-This page automatically switches to the FUEL PRED page after start ot the first engine.
-From that moment on the FMGC will use the FOB to compute its predictions.
+This page automatically switches to the FUEL PRED page after the start of the first engine.
+From that moment on, the FMGC will use the FOB to compute its predictions.

 - Estimated taxi fuel.
 Defaults to a preset value, usually 200 kg or 400 lb.